kwasniew/hyperbook/README.md

 * assert on the output
 * skip the mocks

-## Separating Hyperapp setup from the application building blocks
+## Separating framework setup from the application building blocks

 To make the code easier to test separate the ```app``` call from the application building blocks: state, view, actions and subscriptions.